-We are submitting a planning application to create an environment on our farm for families who have someone with SEN or mobility issues, including adults with dementia, to visit and enjoy a relaxing time together.
+We have finally obtained planning consent to create a facility on our farm for families who have someone with SEN or mobility issues, including adults with dementia, to visit and enjoy a relaxing time together on a small area of our farm and woodland.
 As well as therapy animals, we aim to provide indoor and outdoor play equipment and sensory rooms.
-We plan a small lodge park with accessible units for families to hire and spend time together.
-We also aim to offer work experience to young adults with SEN to work alongside our core workers to gain experience and the confidence to apply for suitable employment outside of our organisation.
+We are currently discharging the planning conditions and hope to be operational by Summer 2022.

 Open to the public?Yes

-Open to the public - details:
+Open to the public - details: During opening times

 Details of livestock and rare breeds kept:

 We currently only have 350 breeding sheep and 12 laying hens.
 We plan to have alpacas, miniature donkeys, Pygmy pigs and goats, cattle as well as hens/ ducks.
 We will have a pets corner with rabbits/ guinea pigs as well as budgies/ canaries etc when we become operational

 A68 heading towards Darlington Co Durham take left onto Longedge lane at Rowley.
 Turn left at 2nd crossroads onto Butsfield lane, turn left at first turning on left into drive to Woodlands park farm farmhouse.